 10 popular Japanese snacks

-2020 was a trying year in many ways, but one bright spot was all the specialty tastes that have been released for our favorite Japanese snacks and treats!
-We spoke with Japan Crate to find out 2020’s 10 unique Japan treats that we recommend you to try.
+This has been a trying year in many ways, but one bright spot has been all the specialty tastes that have been released for our favorite Japanese snacks and treats!
 We underwent a taste test of them all to give you an idea of what they taste like!

 1. Chicago Pizza Flavor Cheetos

 We know that Cheetos are originally an American snack, but Japan has made them their own.
 They regularly release special, Japan-specific flavors that you can't find anywhere else.
 Currently, you can find Chicago Pizza, Prosciutto and Cream Cheese, and Spicy Chicken Wings Cheetos sitting on the shelves of the supermarket.

 Over the past few years, Chicago-style pizza has been seeing more and more popularity in Japan, so it's not surprising that snack manufacturers picked it up too!
 The Chicago Pizza flavor has a pleasantly mild cheesy flavor and a cheesy, slightly spicy aroma to it.
 The overpowering taste however comes from the pizza base – tomato.
 There is also a definite hint of pepperoni.
 Certainly makes a yummy snack.
 We have our eye on the Spicy Chicken Wings variety to try next time!

 Kororo gummies are made with real fruit juice and are said to have a very unique texture.
 According to Japan Crate, they are very divisive, with people either loving them or not for the texture alone!
 Right now, Demon Slayer (Kimetsu no Yaiba) is one of the biggest hit movies of 2020, and so we thought it was only right to try the limited edition Demon Slayer Hinokami Cola flavor.